-- In the event that the upholstered backrest slackens, ask for a replacement from your Dealer. - Contour (Tension) adjustable backrest (photo 8) contour allows adjustment of the backrest curvature based upon user's body posture, to provide the best comfort as possible.
+(i) In the event that the upholstered backrest slackens, ask for a replacement from your Dealer.

+• Contour (tension) adjustable backrest (photo 7); Contour allows adjustment of the backrest curvature based upon user's body posture, to provide the best comfort as possible.

-Before making adjustments please ensure that the wheel chair is fully opened, the seat rails are properly located and a back brace (C) is perfectly fitted on the chair (see instructions paragraph 2.6.1)
+Before making adjustments please ensure that the wheelchair is fully opened, the seat rails are properly located and a back brace (C) is perfectly fitted on the chair (see instructions paragraph 2.6.1).

-Lift the flap (A) and pull the straps (B) in order to stretch or slacken them.
-Each strap can be adjusted separately.
-Reposition the flap (A).
+- Lift the flap (A) and pull the strips (B) in order to stretch or slacken them.

+Each strap can be individually adjusted to provide best comfort as possible to the user.

+Reposition the flap (A)

 Check the quality and positioning of the Velcro fasteners.
-Always make this adjustment before the user settles down in the wheelchair to prevent injuries!
+Always make this adjustments before the user settles down in the wheelchair to prevent injuries !